-(4) An individual whose needs are met by the supplemental security income (SSI) program shall not be eligible to have his needs included in an OWF assistance group concurrently.
+(3) An individual whose needs are met by the supplemental security income (SSI) program shall not be eligible to have his needs included in an OWF assistance group concurrently.

-(D) Concurrent receipt of disability financial assistance (DFA) and OWF and repayment (1) An assistance group may receive OWF and DFA in the same month, provided that the amount of DFA received is deducted from the OWF grant amount.
+(1) An assistance group may receive OWF and DFA in the same month, provided that the amount of DFA received is deducted from the OWF grant amount.

-(2) The amount of OWF used to repay the DFA program for the DFA provided for the month is determined by subtracting the amount DFA the individual was eligible to receive from the amount of DFA already issued for the month.
+(2) The amount of OWF used to repay the DFA program for the DFA provided for the month is determined by subtracting the amount of DFA the individual was eligible to receive from the amount of DFA already issued for the month.

-(1) The county agency shall prorate the payment when an assistance group has eligibility for less than a full month's grant.
-Retroactive benefits may be authorized as the result of a hearing decision or court order or if OWF was erroneously denied, terminated, or delayed and a corrective action is being taken.
+(1) The county agency shall prorate the OWF payment when an assistance group has eligibility for less than a full month's grant.
+Retroactive benefits may be authorized as the result of a hearing decision or court order or if OWF was erroneously denied, terminated, or delayed and corrective action is being taken.

 (2) A prorated payment may be required when OWF is approved during a month in which DFA has been issued.

-(3) In an emergency situation which deprives an eligible dependent child of care from the parent, specified relative, custodian or legal guardian, that individual may designate another person to act as the protective payee during the emergency period, if that person is willing to be so designated.
+(3) In an emergency situation which deprives an eligible dependent child of care from the parent, specified relative, custodian or legal guardian, that individual may designate another person to act as the protective payee during the emergency period, if that person is willing to be designated.
 If the individual is not capable of making a choice, the county agency shall designate a protective payee.

-(4) The emergency period must not exceed a maximum of two consecutive months following the month in which the emergency occurred.
-If the parent, specified relative, custodian or legal guardian will not resume care of the child within that period, or if it appears doubtful, alternative plans for the child's care must be completed within that period of time.
+(4) The emergency period must not exceed a maximum of two consecutive months following the month the emergency occurred.
+If the parent, specified relative, custodian or legal guardian will not resume care of the child within that period, or it appears doubtful, alternative plans for the child's care must be completed within that period of time.

 (1) A protective payee is a representative of the assistance group who is responsible for receiving and managing the payment on behalf of the assistance group.